Hidden City by Valeri Larko, Aug 2019Go Back

 On view in the Lobby Gallery August 23 – November 17, 2019

-Larko has been included in notable group exhibitions at The Bronx Museum, NY; Fleming Museum, VT; Butler Institute of American Art, OH; Addison Ripley Fine Art, Washington DC; Barbara Frigerio Gallery, Milan, Italy; The National Academy of Sciences in Washington, DC; Bruton Street Gallery in London, England; and the American Embassy in Minsk, Belarus.
+Larko has been included in numerous group exhibitions including: The Bronx Museum, NY; Fleming Museum, Burlington, VT; Flinn Gallery, Greenwich, CT, Susquehanna Art Museum, Harrisburg, PA, Manhattan Borough President’s Office, NY, Lehman College Art Gallery, Bronx, NY, Butler Institute of American Art, OH; Addison Ripley Fine Art, Washington DC; Barbara Frigerio Gallery, Milan, Italy; The National Academy of Sciences in Washington, DC; Bruton Street Gallery in London, England; and the American Embassy in Minsk, Belarus.

-In the fall of 2000 Valeri Larko was awarded a major mural commission from New Jersey Transit and the New Jersey State Council on the arts for the Secaucus Transfer Station.
-She painted four murals for their north mezzanine.
-Completed in August of 2003, the Secaucus Transfer Station is the largest train station in the state of New Jersey.
+In 2000 Larko was awarded a major commission from New Jersey Transit and the New Jersey State Council on the Arts to paint four murals for the Secaucus Transfer Station, the largest train station in the state of New Jersey.
 Additional honors include grants from The Joyce Dutka Art Foundation, the George Sugarman Foundation, the New York Foundation for the Arts Strategic Opportunity Grant, New Jersey State Council on the Arts Fellowship and an Artist in Residence Fellowship from the Newark Museum.
-Larko’s work is in the collections of the Jersey City Museum, The Montclair Museum, The New Jersey State Museum, Johnson and Johnson, Rutgers University, Hudson County Community College and a number of other significant organizations.
+Larko’s work is in the collections of the Jersey City Museum, The Montclair Museum, The New Jersey State Museum, Johnson and Johnson, Rutgers University, Hudson County Community College and in numerous corporate and private collections.
+Her art has been featured in reviews and articles in The New York Times, Wall Street Journal, ARTnews, Artnet, Untapped Cities, Harpers Magazine and other significant publications.
+She is represented in NYC by Lyons Wier Gallery.

 – Friday October 18, 5:00 – 8:00 p.m.
 Third in the Burg- Free admission!